unraid/docs/docs/unraid-os/system-administration/maintain-and-update/changing-the-flash-device.md

 1. Prepare a fresh Unraid flash drive, following the instructions provided earlier in this guide.
 2. Edit `/boot/config/disk.cfg` and set `startArray="no"` to prevent the array from starting automatically.
-   - Alternatively, you can use **Settings > Disk Settings** in the GUI to disable auto-start.
+   - Alternatively, you can use ***Settings → Disk Settings*** in the GUI to disable auto-start.
-3. Navigate to **Tools > New Config** to create a new array configuration.
+3. Navigate to ***Tools → New Config*** to create a new array configuration.
    - Assign all drives as data drives and start the array.
    - Note the serial numbers of drives that do not mount; these are likely your parity drives.
    - You can also use the **Unassigned Devices** plugin to test-mount each drive, identifying parity by elimination.
-4. Go to **Tools > New Config** again and create a new array configuration, retaining all the currently configured drives.
+4. Go to ***Tools → New Config*** again and create a new array configuration, retaining all the currently configured drives.
 5. Assign the correct drives as parity and the rest as data drives in the **Main** tab.
 6. If you have a single parity drive, the order of data drives is not critical - check **Parity is Valid**.
-For dual parity, note that parity1 and parity2 are not interchangeable, and parity must be rebuilt.
+For dual parity, both the order of the data drives and the assignment of parity1 and parity2 are important.
+Parity1 and parity2 are not interchangeable, and parity must be rebuilt.
 7. Start the array to commit assignments.
 Data drives should mount, and their contents should remain intact.
 8. If you checked **Parity is Valid**, run a correcting parity check to confirm that your configuration is correct.